 Capitalizing on Forex Market Hours and Forex Hourly Tendencies – Final Word

-If trading on a short time frame, I recommend using an ECN forex broker which has a near zero spread.
-Here’s my preferred ECN broker (non-US residents only).
+If trading on a short time frame, I recommend using an ECN broker that has a near zero spread.
 This will allow you to more efficiently exploit opportunities during the hours of your choosing since the spread won’t be of concern.

-Check out my Forex Trading Strategies Guide for Day and Swing Traders 2.0 eBook
+Check out the Forex Trading Strategies Guide for Day and Swing Traders eBook.

 More than 300 pages packed with strategies and trading info you need to succeed.
 Available via instant download.